mavies21/Running-ROMS-from-a-NAS-Share/README.md

 make sure smb is enabled in retropie setup of retropie,

-then continue with the mount using fstab,
+then continue with the mount using fstab (quit emulationstation to do the fstab part),

 make sure the user is setup correctly on the nas, to do so: